 A taser can cause serious bodily injury or death.

-He's overcharged the case, and he's undermined his own case with his own words by saying that a taser is a deadly weapon under Georgia Law.
+He's overcharged the case, and he's undermined his own case with his own words by saying that a taser is a deadly weapon under Georgia law.

-And charged with aggravated assault of uh Ms. Pilgrim, and this is for pointing a taser at Mrs. Pilgrim.
+And this is for pointing a taser at Mrs. Pilgrim.

 Wow.

-So two weeks ago, Georgia Law says you're allowed to use deadly force if you're facing deadly force, correct?
+So two weeks ago, Georgia law says you're allowed to use deadly force if you're facing deadly force, correct?

 David Schoen.

-Yeah, look, you said it, the rush to judgment.
+Look, you said it, the rush to judgment.

 That rush to judgment badly serves everybody here.